saeedkarimi94/prss/README.md

 GET /api/digiato
 Fetches the Digiato RSS feed and returns it as JSON.

+GET /api/tabnak
+Fetches the tabnak RSS feed and returns it as JSON.

+GET /api/tasnim
+Fetches the tasnim RSS feed and returns it as JSON.

+GET /api/yjc
+Fetches the yjc RSS feed and returns it as JSON.

 ## Error Handling
 The API provides structured error responses for various scenarios: